How to invest in the future and innovation without spending hours poring over portfolios.

-- Annual fee.
+- High fee.
 You may find a less expensive option elsewhere; some robo-advisors even provide a $0 annual fee when under a certain amount is invested.

-- Stocks, not ETFs.
+- Volatility.
 Individual stocks can be extremely volatile.
 While the portfolios contain a significant amount of individual stocks to diversify, it may not be as stable as other options.